 Read more about “Stop That Tank!”.

-Besides the good ol’ pixel art, “The Treasure of Loch Inch” follows a humorous puzzle design which may remind you a bit of the “Monkey Island” series.
+Besides the good old pixel art, “The Treasure of Loch Inch” follows a humorous puzzle design which may remind you a bit of the “Monkey Island” series.

 Read more about “The Treasure of Loch Inch”.

-With its straight-forward ‘Who owns more islands wins’ concept and its old-fashioned art, “Retro Island War” definitely deserves a seat at the nostalgia table.
+With its straightforward ‘Who owns more islands wins the game!’ concept and some old-fashioned art, “Retro Island War” definitely deserves a seat at the nostalgia winner table.